PMJeffery/street-address-to-lat-long/README.md

 ## Usage

+'addresses.txt' provides a sample of publicly available street addresses of Splunk offices around the world.
+To test the output, you can run the command as is - shown below and verfiy 'output.csv'

-Open "addresses.txt" and paste your address.
+Open 'addresses.txt' and paste your address.
 One address per line.

 The format must be <street address>,<city>,<state/territory/provence>,<country>